The Kosmosis Approach to Crypto Rug Pull Detection: The Use Case of Rug Pull Prevention

 \subsection{Past User Story}

-In the span of two months, from October to November 2021, a fraudulent \ac{nft} creator and X user known as Homer\_eth executed five different \ac{nft} project rug pulls within two months, accumulating over \$2.8 million in profits.
+In the span of two months, from October to November 2021, a fraudulent \ac{nft} creator and $\mathbb{X}$ user known as Homer\_eth executed five different \ac{nft} project rug pulls within two months, accumulating over \$2.8 million in profits.
 Table~\ref{tab:homer_rug_pulls} provides an overview of Homer\_eth's rug pull projects, each with launch date and the estimated profit.

-The basis of this user story is the transaction graph depicted in Figure~\ref{fig:use_case_tg} that shows the \aclp{ba} (depicted as \ac{eoa} nodes in the graph) that the rug puller used and how they are connected through transactions.
+The basis of this user story is the transaction graph depicted in Fig.~\ref{fig:use_case_tg} that provides a simplified visualization of the transaction flow across multiple NFT projects linked to Homer\_eth.
+It highlights key components, including EOA Nodes (Externally Owned Accounts), which represent the multiple wallet addresses of the rug puller, and Deployer Nodes (Smart Contract Creators), with the 0xc8a6 address being the deployer for multiple fraudulent contracts.
+The links between addresses are established through various transaction, such as mint transactions (e.g., mintReaper, mintBananaChips), which indicate purchases; fund transfers (e.g., Transfer 65.61 ETH to 0xc8a6), showing proceeds flowing to personal wallets or exchanges; and contract deployments (e.g., Deploy Ether Reapers).
+The transaction graph makes a critical indication of fraudulent intent visible.
+Instead of using a multisig treasury or project contract, funds were immediately funneled to a single address controlled by the rug puller.

 Bob's story begins with a common enthusiasm for the burgeoning world of \acp{nft}.
 His journey into the \ac{nft} market is marked by excitement and optimism, spurred by the success stories he sees online.
-Homer\_eth, an \ac{nft} creator and X user, has caught the attention of many like Bob by sharing his \ac{nft} projects on X. His first NT collection was \textit{Ether Bananas}, consisting of 750 \acp{nft}, was launched on October 7, 2021.
+Homer\_eth, an \ac{nft} creator and $\mathbb{X}$ user, has caught the attention of many like Bob by sharing his \ac{nft} projects on $\mathbb{X}$.
+His first \ac{nft} collection was \textit{Ether Bananas}, consisting of 750 \acp{nft}, was launched on October 7, 2021.
 Only four days later, on October 11, Homer\_eth continued with the release of \textit{Ether Monkeys}, followed by the release of \textit{Zombie Monkeys}.
 The buzz around Homer\_eth's projects, especially \textit{Ether Monkeys}, which promised additional utility through a casino to gamble and a decentralized autonomous organization to govern the \acp{nft}, according to \cite{zachxbt2022}, draws Bob into the fray.
 Being relatively new to the \ac{nft} market, Bob views this as an opportunity not to be missed.
 Bob bought his first \ac{nft} from Homer\_eth, an \textit{Ether Reapers}, and with that purchase, he was no longer just a bystander; he was now an active participant in Homer\_eth's growing community.

 Bob's involvement in the community deepened over time.
 He engaged in discussions, shared his excitement with fellow members, and reveled in the rumors of more \ac{nft} launches in the future.
 His commitment paid off when he earned himself a whitelist spot that allows Bob to mint the upcoming \ac{nft} project \textit{\ac{eth} Banana Chips} by Homer\_eth.
 Convinced of its potential, Bob didn't hesitate to mint an \textit{\ac{eth} Banana Chips} \ac{nft} when the opportunity arose.
 With a click to confirm the transaction in his browser wallet (e.\,g., MetaMask \cite{metamask2023}), Bob became the proud owner of an \textit{\ac{eth} Banana Chips} \ac{nft}, unaware of the underlying risks associated with his investment.